An update on Herbal-Active® - a natural preservative

 A concentration of around 1% Herbal-Active® is recommended for cosmetics and while this level will have a detectable herby note, the aromatics can easily be masked with conventional cosmetic fragrances.

-To summarize, the work to date proves that Herbal-Active® is an effective natural preservative for foods, beverages and cosmetics.
+To summarize, the work to date proves that Herbal-Active® is an effective natural preservative for foods, beverages, packaging and cosmetics.
 While it is not always a dump and stir solution, a methodology of approach is developing to apply this new natural preservative to the many products currently using benzoates and other undesirable chemical preservatives.